si-medbif/AI-MD-variant-calling/somatic/README.md

 8. The 1st FASTQ files for the normal sample
 9. The 2nd FASTQ files for the normal sample

+## Steps
+Each step in the pipeline can also be run individually.
+The columns in the configuration file will be different, as shown.

+## Read alignment and BAM processing:
+    * $ ./run_fastq2bam.sh config2.txt

+### Configuration file 2
+1. The location of the FASTQ files
+2. The location to output the generated BAM files
+3. The name for the sample
+4. The 1st FASTQ files for the sample
+5. The 2nd FASTQ files for the sample

 ## Only somatic variant calling
-* run_mutect2.sh
+    * run_mutect2.sh config3.txt

-### Configuration file
+### Configuration file 3
-This is a text file with comma separated columns:
 1. The location to output the generated BAM files
 2. The location to output the generated VCF files
 3. The name for the tumor sample
 4. The tumor BAM file
 5. The name for the normal sample
 6. The normal bam file

+## Notes:
+  * Mutect2
+    * VCF files have to be filtered using filtermutectcall.
+    * GATK versions after 4.1.0.0 requires a "Mutect stats table" generated from Mutect2 which is not present here.

 # Example run-times